sppt-2019/Documents/TestResults/Participant1.md

 * 55:00 Assignment 1 complete
 * 55:12 Work on mouse movement
 * 56:34 Get current mouse position and an original mouse position, calculate delta every frame
+* 57:37 Reminded of which axises to rotate around
+* 59:12 _I have never really implemented game controllers before_
+* 1:01:20 Controller rotates around itself
+* 1:03:10 When mouse delta is zero the angle becomes zero and the method doesn't add rotation, but sets it
+* 1:04:40 It _is_ an incremental angle, just not enough
+* 1:05:45 Not sure how to proceed
+* 1:10:17 Mouse move works

+#### FRP
+* Can see the idea behind it
+* More readable code
+* Forces much more readable code (and modular)
+* F# syntax was problematic
+* Prefers strictly typed (_F# is strictly typed_, but inferred)
+* Would not use it for production
+  * Too used to C#
+  * F#
+    * What about implicit parallelisation
+  * Likes FRP